ankitabhinav/BillSplit/README.md

 Features:

+1. Log in or Register through app.
+2. Users can create a group.
+3. generate QR code of the logged in user
-1. Users can create a group , add members to the group using qr code of the members or directly adding email address.
+4. add members to the group using qr code of the members or directly typing email address.
-2. After adding a member he or she can add a bill
+5. he or she can add a bill.
-3. App automatically sets an appropriate icon for the bill eg. car icon for cab, taxi etc.
+6. automatically set appropriate icon for the bill while entering bill description eg. car icon for cab, taxi etc.
+7. edit bill, settle bill and delete bill.
-4. Then summary section shows who owes how much.
+8. summary section shows who owes how much.

 Upcoming Features :